sumup-oss/circuit-ui/.changeset/green-ghosts-walk.md

 '@sumup/circuit-ui': minor
 ---

-Convert `Tooltip` to TypeScript and remove Lodash dependency.
+Converted the `Tooltip` component to TypeScript and removed its Lodash dependency.